mbg/wai-saml2/README.md

 * You __must not__ expose any errors to a client as that could severely compromise the security of the system as attackers may be able to use the errors to narrow down valid SAML responses.
 You __should__ log and monitor errors though as they may indicate attacks on your system.
 Ensure that log files containing errors from the SAML2 middleware are stored securely.

+See also [SECURITY.md](SECURITY.md) for information about this library's security policy, including how to report a vulnerability if you have discovered one.

 ## Usage

 ### Preliminaries